helga-agentur/ui-components/packages/FacetedSearch/README.md

 - `data-results-selector` (string, optional): CSS selector for the results wrapper element.
   Hidden when no results, shown when results exist.
 - `data-search-error-selector` (string, optional): CSS selector for an error message element, shown when `data-search-get-endpoint` requests fail.
-Previous results stay visible underneath.
+Results are cleared at the same time (triggering `data-empty-results-selector` too, if configured).

 #### Structure
 Must wrap the result reader and contain the empty-state element (if configured).
 The result